meemoo/meemoo/README.txt

+DEPRECATED, now modules are not made with iframes, see: https://github.com/meemoo/iframework/tree/master/src/nodes

+---

  _____                           _
 |     |___ ___ _____ ___ ___    |_|___
 | | | | -_| -_|     | . | . |_  | |_ -|